Anna Kalinskaya: Singles

 Kalinskaya started her season by qualifying for the Melbourne Summer Set.
 In the main draw, she was forced to retire during the second set against her compatriot Daria Kasatkina.
 As a leading seed at the Australian Open qualifying, she lost in straight sets to Andrea Lázaro García.
 She continued to struggle at the St. Petersburg Ladies' Trophy where she lost in the final qualifying stage.

 At the next three tournaments, Kalinskaya made progress.
 Ranked at No. 100, she defeated three better-ranked players at the Abierto Zapopan in Guadalajara, Mexico, and reached the semifinals.
 In the semifinal match against Stephens, she won the first set against the eventual champion, but retired after the second set when her opponent made a turnover.
 The second good result came at the Indian Wells Open, where she won two qualifying matches and achieved main-draw wins against two French players, Harmony Tan and Alizé Cornet.
 Despite winning the first set against Romanian Sorana Cîrstea in the third round, she lost another two sets, winning only one game.
 The same situation happened again at the Miami Open, where she reached the third round after qualifying, but this time she did a walkover before the third-round match against Lucia Bronzetti.
 Previously, in the second round, she defeated the world's No. 6, Karolína Plíšková, to notch her second top-10 win.

 Her first Grand Slam tournament main-draw appearance of the year was at the French Open.
 Being in the top 100, she secured an automatic place in the main draw, but lost to American Madison Keys.
-Her grass-court season started with two second rounds, the (Rosmalen Championships, and the German Open).
+Grass-court season started for her with two second rounds, the (Rosmalen Open, and the German Open).
 Swiss player Belinda Bencic eliminated her at both.
 After the Russian invasion of Ukraine, she was suspended for playing at Wimbledon because of the Russian players ban.
 On 18 July 2022, she reached a career-high singles ranking of No. 70, after losing in the second round of the Ladies Open Lusanne.
-She lost to Danilović despite having a match point.
+She lost to Danilović, after having a match point.

 Following a second round showing at the US Open, she reached a new career-high ranking of No. 51 on 12 September 2022.
 At the WTA 1000 Guadalajara Open, she defeated ninth seed Barbora Krejčíková, marking her third top-20 win of the season, She defeated Elise Mertens, and seventh seed Daria Kasatkina, her fourth top-20 win, to reach the quarterfinals for the first time at this level.